ArpitaMallik/AI-School-Projects/Image-Caption-Generator/README.md

 ```

 ## Notes

-* This project is designed for learning and experimentation with FastAPI and Streamlit
-* Running large vision-language models locally may require significant system resources
+This project depends on external vision-language models.
+Performance and successful execution may vary depending on available system resources.

 ## License